willwillems/KontrolS1/README.md

 -.
 DUMMY (unused pin on 4-pin JST connector)
 ```
 > ## Warning
 > The jog press is not yet working so the info about it is possibly wrong.
-The MK1 does seem to use a IR proximity sensor but so far no reliable readings have been produced.
+The MK1 does seem to use a IR proximity sensor (probably the [HSDL-9100-024](https://docs.broadcom.com/doc/AV02-2259EN) but so far no reliable readings have been produced.
 The MK2 uses an Ambient Light Sensor with an I2C Interface called the [VNCL4000](https://cdn-shop.adafruit.com/datasheets/vcnl4000.pdf).
 The current MK1 problems might just be calibration issues but could also be something more serious.

 ## Observations